Tostadas

 8 add all the toppings 1 by 1 to tostadas

-Then, add all other toppings; divide the 1/2 bag of pre-chopped slaw mix, 1/2 cup salsa, 1/4 cup sour cream, 2 Tbsp chopped fresh cilantro, 1 sliced avocado, and 2 Tbsp crumbled queso fresco between all tostadas.
+Add all other toppings: Divide the 1/2 bag of pre-chopped slaw mix, 1/2 cup salsa ( I love this Fire Roasted Salsa, but store-bought works just fine), 1/4 cup sour cream, 2 Tbsp chopped fresh cilantro, 1 sliced avocado, and 2 Tbsp crumbled queso fresco between all tostadas.
 Enjoy!

 overhead view of tostadas on a piece of parchment paper on a blue table.